Spaghetti: Fresh spaghetti

-At its simplest, imitation spaghetti can be formed using no more than a rolling pin and a knife.
-A home pasta machine simplifies the rolling and makes the cutting more uniform.
-Although, of course cutting sheets produces pasta with a rectangular rather than a cylindrical cross-section and the result is a variant of fettuccine.
-Some pasta machines have a spaghetti attachment with circular holes that extrude spaghetti or shaped rollers that form cylindrical noodles.
+Pasta can be made at home, cutting sheets of flattened dough with a knife into ribbons, rather than spaghetti with circular cross-section.
+Some pasta machines have a spaghetti attachment with circular holes that extrude spaghetti, or shaped rollers that form cylindrical noodles.

 Spaghetti can be made by hand by manually rolling a ball of dough on a surface to make a long sausage shape.
 The ends of the sausage are pulled apart to make a long thin sausage.
 The ends are brought together and the loop pulled to make two long sausages.
 The process is repeated until the pasta is sufficiently thin.
 The pasta knobs at each end are cut off leaving many strands which may be hung up to dry.

-Fresh spaghetti would normally be cooked within hours of being formed.
+Fresh spaghetti is usually cooked within hours of being formed.
 Commercial versions of fresh spaghetti are manufactured.

 Dried spaghetti

 The bulk of dried spaghetti is produced in factories using auger extruders.
 While essentially simple, the process requires attention to detail to ensure that the mixing and kneading of the ingredients produces a homogeneous mix, without air bubbles.
 The forming dies have to be water cooled to prevent spoiling of the pasta by overheating.
 Drying of the newly formed spaghetti has to be carefully controlled to prevent strands sticking together, and to leave it with sufficient moisture so that it is not too brittle.
 Packaging for protection and display has developed from paper wrapping to plastic bags and boxes.